-- Watch for bikes: People riding bikes have the right to be on the road (and are often prohibited from riding on sidewalks), so respect their right to be there.
+- Watch for bicycles: People riding bicycles have the right to be on the road (and are often prohibited from riding on sidewalks), so respect their right to be there.

-- Visibility: Look for bicyclists at night, watching for their reflectors or lights.
+- Visibility: Look for bicyclists at night and watch for their reflectors or lights.

 - Check blind spots: Watch for bicyclists coming from behind, especially before turning right.